-Student Intern has agreed to complete an internship at the office of \\\\\\\, Internship Site.
-Legal work performed at this office is sensitive in nature and strictly confidential.
-As part of the Internship Agreement, the Student Intern agrees to hold legal information, procedures, client lists, and client information inviolate and not to disclose by words, actions, or intimation any information learned at the office of the internship.

-The Student Intern understands that such disclosure is a violation of federal and state privacy laws and is punishable by criminal penalties.
-In addition, failure to abide by this confidentiality agreement subjects the student to disciplinary action as outlined in the Madison Area Technical College Student Code of Conduct.
+Student Intern has agreed to complete an internship at the office of , Internship Site.
+Legal work performed at this office is sensitive · the Internship Agreement, the Student Intern agrees to hold lega information, procedures, client lists, and clie ent information inviolate and not to disclose by words, actions, or intimation any information learned at the off ice of the internship. lisclosure is a violation of federal and state privacy laws and is • n, failure to abide by this confidentiality agreement subjects the he Madison Area Technical College Student Code of Conduct.
+(Student) Date